MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-user-source-and-target.md

 If you aren't using SAP Cloud Identity Services, skip to the next section.

-1. **Ensure that you have a** [SAP Cloud Identity Services tenant](https://www.sap.com/products/cloud-platform.html) **with a user account in SAP Cloud Identity Services with admin permissions.**
+1. **Ensure that you have a** [SAP Cloud Identity Services tenant](https://www.sap.com/products/cloud-platform.html) **with a user account in SAP Cloud Identity Services with Admin permissions.**

-1. **Set up SAP Cloud Identity Services for provisioning.** Sign in to your SAP Cloud Identity Services admin console and follow the steps in the section [Set up SAP Cloud Identity Services for provisioning](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#set-up-sap-cloud-identity-services-for-provisioning).
+1. **Set up SAP Cloud Identity Services for provisioning.** Sign in to your SAP Cloud Identity Services Admin Console and follow the steps in the section [Set up SAP Cloud Identity Services for provisioning](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#set-up-sap-cloud-identity-services-for-provisioning).

 1. **Add SAP Cloud Identity Services from the gallery and configure automatic user provisioning to SAP Cloud Identity Services.** Follow the steps in the sections [Add SAP Cloud Identity Services from the gallery](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#add-sap-cloud-identity-services-from-the-gallery) and [Configure automatic user provisioning to SAP Cloud Identity Services](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#configure-automatic-user-provisioning-to-sap-cloud-identity-services).